MarkoShiva/MarkoShiva/README.md

 - 🌱 I’m currently learning:
   - Machine Learning areas like the implementation of TensorFlow.
   - implementing new algorithms.
-  - anyhthing web development related that is needed for sucess of my projects/
+  - anyhthing web development related that is needed for success of my projects.
+  -
-- 👯 I’m looking to collaborate on any kind of interesting DataScience or ML related project that is aimed to solve a type of problem that I want to solve or contribute in solving.
+- 👯 I’m looking for colaboration on projects that I like Machine LEarning or C++ library implementation  related project that is aimed to solve a type of problem that I want to solve or contribute in solving.
   - requirements team must not consist or allow jerks in it.
 - 💬 Ask me about Linux C++ development.
 Kernel Networking Stack.
 Python and API development or something ML related, and we might have a nice conversation. :)